MirrorNetworking/MirrorDocs/manual/guides/synchronization/syncdictionary.md

 A SyncDictionary is an associative array containing an unordered list of key, value pairs.
 Keys and values can be any [supported mirror type](../data-types.md).
 By default we use .Net [Dictionary](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=netcore-3.1) which may impose additional constraints on the keys and values.

-SyncDictionary works much like [SyncLists](synclists.md): when you make a change on the server the change is propagated to all clients and the Callback is called.
+SyncDictionary works much like [SyncLists](synclists.md): when you make a change on the server the change is propagated to all clients and the appropriate Actions are invoked.
 Only deltas are transmitted.

 ## Usage <a href="#usage" id="usage"></a>

-Add a field to your NetworkBehaviour class of type `SyncDictionary`.

 {% hint style="info" %}
 `SyncDictionary must` be declared **readonly** and initialized in the constructor.